 Central to the city’s culture and history is the Imperial Palace dating back to when the city was the capital of Japan.
 If you only have the opportunity to visit one I’d prioritise Kyoto over the Tokyo Imperial Palace.
 You used to have to prebook your tour or attend during a special opening day which could be very crowded but it now has regular opening hours.
-Entry is free and there are still English guided tours if you are want to join one.
+Entry is free and there are still guided tours in English if you want to join one.

 20. Nijo Castle

-Nijo Castle is sometimes overlooked by visitors because only the ruins of the castle tower remains but the expanse and completeness of the gardens, fortification structures and importance of the other buildings do make it worth considering for your itinerary.
+Nijo Castle is sometimes overlooked by visitors because only the ruins of the castle tower remain but the expanse and completeness of the gardens, fortification structures and importance of the other buildings do make it worth considering for your itinerary.
 Nijo Castle is a World Heritage site for good reason.

 Read more: Planning your visit to Nijo Castle, Kyoto